William McClure Thomson

 William McClure Thomson (31 December 1806 – 8 April 1894) was an American Protestant missionary who worked in Ottoman Syria.
-After spending 25 years in Syria, he published a bestselling book that described his experiences and observations during his travels.
+After spending 25 years in Syria, he published a bestselling book - The Land and the Book - that described his experiences and observations during his travels.
 He used his knowledge of the region to illustrate and explain passages from the Bible, giving readers a new perspective on the scriptures.

 Career

 Thomson was the son of a Presbyterian minister.
 He was a graduate of Miami University, Ohio.

 When he arrived in Beirut on February 24, 1833, he was only the eighth American Protestant missionary to arrive in the region.
 Two of his predecessors had died, and two had been recalled.
 In April 1834, Thomson was in Jaffa when a revolt broke out, and he was unable to return to Jerusalem until Ibrahim Pasha recaptured the city with 12,000 troops.
 While he was away, his wife had given birth to a son, but she died just 12 days after he returned.

 After his wife's death, Thomson relocated to Beirut with his young son.
 There, in 1835, with Rev. Story Hebard, he established a boarding school for boys.
 In August 1840, Thomson and other American missionaries were evacuated from Beirut by the USS Cyane, and witnessed the bombardment of the city by a coalition of British, Austrian, and Turkish naval forces under the command of Charles Napier.
 The bombardment, which lasted for one month, forced Pasha's army to retreat.
 Meanwhile, a conflict broke out between the Druze and Maronite communities in Lebanon.
 In 1843, Thomson and Cornelius Van Alen Van Dyck founded a boys seminary in Abeih, Lebanon.
 Two years later, in 1845, a new outbreak of violence occurred, and Thomson once again played a role in negotiating a truce.
-He remained in Sidon until 1857, when he returned to America for two years.